-HQ2: What’s in it for New York, Virginia?
+HQ2: What’s in it for New York, Virginia sites?
 Amazon lays out some perks

-After eight years of fraught relations with Seattle, the company laid out a few specific perks for one of its new host cities.
+After eight years of fraught relations with Seattle, Amazon carefully laid out a few bonuses it will bring Long Island City in its long-awaited HQ2 announcement.
+There were no specifics provided regarding community perks for Arlington County, Virginia, its other new headquarters location.

-Amazon will donate land for a new grade school near its new Long Island City, Queens, campus, the company said Tuesday, in what is perhaps the largest perk it is providing to the communities surrounding its new headquarters — apart from tens of thousands of new, high-paying jobs and real-estate investment.
+Amazon will donate land for a new grade school near its new Long Island City, Queens, campus in New York, the company said Tuesday, in what is perhaps the largest perk it is providing to the communities surrounding its new headquarters — apart from tens of thousands of new, high-paying jobs and real estate investment.

 Amazon carefully laid out a few bonuses it will bring Long Island City in its long-awaited HQ2 announcement Tuesday, including space for artists and a tech-startup incubator in its New York location.
 There were no specifics provided regarding community perks the company has promised to Arlington County, Virginia, its other new headquarters location.